TelenorStartIoT/tutorials/03-arduino-mkrnb1500-udp/README.md

   2. Assemble the Arduino dev kit
      1. Connect the antenna and insert the SIM card
+     2. Add board support for the dev kit in the IDE
+     3. Select the board type in the IDE
+     4. Select the port in the IDE
+     5. Get the IMSI and IMEI number of your dev kit

 ## 1. Preparations for Arduino dev kit